projectatomic/atomic-site/BUILD.md

 2. edit answers.conf to match your setup.

 For answers.conf, the two things you are required to set is the full file paths to the two directories, /source and /data.
+These should point to the absolute path to `atomic-site/source` and `atomic-site/data` on your computer.
+For example: `/home/josh/git/atomic-site/source`.
 The other fields should not require modification for most people.

 ### running the atomic.app